jeffbass/imagehub/docs/settings-yaml.rst

 ==============================================
-imagenode Settings and the imagenode.yaml file
+ImageHub Settings and the imagehub.yaml file
 ==============================================

 .. contents::